 Salesforce Acquires Slack: Why It Should Embrace Interop with Microsoft

-In November 2020, Salesforce announced its intention to acquire Slack for $27.7bn.
+In July 2021, Salesforce confirmed its acquisition of Slack for $27.7bn.
 The immediate sentiment was that Slack and Salesforce thought they would be better together—but insisted taking on Microsoft was not the main reason for their partnership.

 Ron Miller of TechCrunch reported the expectation that comes from a deal of such high value and included a comment from Salesforce COO, Bret Taylor:

 “From the Salesforce perspective, Taylor says that the Slack deal was worth the money because it really allows his company to bring together all the pieces of their platform, one that has expanded over the years from pure CRM to include marketing, customer service, data visualization, workflow and more.”